 When your driver takes your deliveries are you sure that they are making their journey as efficient as possible?
 Obviously, time is a crucial factor in keeping your customers happy, and too many drop offs in one run around can lead to cold food.
 However, working out how many drop-offs your driver can make sensibly in one journey will save time, petrol costs and make it all round a better business decision.

 When buying your food supplies and ingredients, always compare prices from various shops and cash and carry’s.
 Make sure you know exactly how much of each item you need and don’t overbuy in an attempt to guess.
-Guessing what you need can be a massive problem for small businesses as it can eat away at funds or alternatively, can lead to a lack of stock during busy times.
+Guessing what you need can be a massive problem for small takeaway businesses as it can eat away at funds or alternatively, can lead to a lack of stock during busy times.

 Use Social Media

 Conventional advertising methods are expensive and often small businesses won’t have the budget to fork out for many printed or online adverts.
 However, Social Media can be a great tool for small businesses to promote themselves without the cost.
-Utilising Facebook and Twitter can be valuable to connect with customers and also offer out rewards for their loyalty.
+Utilizing Facebook and Twitter can be valuable to connect with customers and also offer out rewards for their loyalty.
 Competitions as well as discounts can encourage new custom as well as repeat business.